exyte/ScalingHeaderScrollView/README.md

 .pullToLoadMore(isActive: Bool, contentOffset: CGFloat, perform: () async -> Void)
 ```
 `isActive` - dynamically enable/disable pull-to-load-more, if disabled, loading indicator won't be displayed on pull-to-load-more
+`contentOffset` - padding value of the content from the bottom edge when pull-to-load is active
 `perform` - async closure to be performed on pull-to-load-more, after the closure is done loading indicator will be hidden automatically

  allows content scroll reset, need to change Binding to `true`